dct2012/coreutils/README.md

 # coreutils
 This is my implementation of the gnu coreutils.
-I'm only going to be implementing the arguments that Plan 9 implements.
+I will likely only implement the arguments that Plan 9 implements.
 I may add some utilities that are not in coreutils as well, like possibly grep, I'll probably give those the title of system utilities.